7th March 2017 Content supplied by: APHA Scientific

 According to Paula Johnson, Head of VETQAS Proficiency Testing Unit “Slides showing positive material can be a valuable training aid in addition to a Proficiency Testing scheme.
 Regular participation in PT helps laboratories recognise an organism that is infrequently encountered.”

 VETQAS proficiency testing VETQAS is the Animal and Plant Health Agency’s (APHA) independent, accredited Quality Assurance unit and the international market leader in Proficiency Testing (PT) for veterinary laboratories.
-It is a UKAS accredited proficiency testing provider No. 0004.
-Please follow this link for our schedule of accreditation.
+It is a UKAS accredited proficiency testing provider.

 Vetqas PT schemes are principally directed towards farm animal and equine species but there are schemes to meet the needs of laboratories specialising in companion animals and fish diseases.